The 18 Best Things to Do in Point Reyes National Seashore

 I quickly counted my cash and had just enough for a matcha latte with oat milk (my favorite) and an almond date bar.
 Both were excellent.

 Let me reiterate that it is cash only.
-There is a Wells Fargo on the corner if you need to get your matcha fix early in the day and forgot your cash!
+If you need to get your matcha fix early in the day and forgot your cash, Wells Fargo is on the corner!

 Brickmaiden Breads